 What Do Bed Bug Eggs Look Like?

-Bed bug eggs are shaped like elongated ovals resembling tiny grains of rice.
+Bed bug eggs are long and oval-shaped, resembling tiny grains of rice.

 The front end of the egg has a hinged cap from which the baby bed bug emerges.
 If the egg has already hatched, you might see an opening at one end, sometimes with the cap still attached like an opened door.